 Sundays Lunch is time to bring family together, and stop by for some drinks, food and music.
-A Cuban Band ‘Bataola’ will bring a taste of havana to your afternoon – here you will see how salsa is really danced on the streets and in the clubs of Cuba.
+Rotating Cuban Bands bring a taste of havana to your afternoon – here you will see how salsa is really danced on the streets and in the clubs of Cuba.

-Come in, the cuban community are more than happy to teach you how it’s done.
+Come in, the Latino community are more than happy to teach you how it’s done.